BigSamu/Spotify_Artist_List_Ruby_Sinatra/README.md

 ## About The Project

-The code extracts the information from a set of artists id from a list in data.json file extracting information about their name, popularity, most popular song in Chile and the preview url of the song if there is one.
+The code extracts the information from a group of artists using their ids listed in a data.json file.
+The information extracted are their name, popularity, most popular song in Chile and the preview url of the song if there is one.
+The results are presented in a table in an HTML file styled with Bootstrap.

 <p align="center">
   <img src="images/project-animation.gif" alt="animated" width="75%"/>